| Syntax C/C++ | #include <MFstd.h>

 end;

 f( Xj, Yi ) is any arbitrary function, which may be as complicated as you like and your application needs.
+Its parameters are the individual A[i].
 The only condition is that it have no singularities, at least within the parameter space specified by upper and lower boundaries (see NONLINFITOPTIONS).

 The argument iexperiment with which MyFunc shall be called by MF_multiNonlinfit allows to distinguish between parameters that are common to all experiments and others that belong to individual experiments.
 For example, each experiment's MZ values might be scaled by an individual constant C. In this case, A has to contain as many scales C as there are experiments.
 In MyFunc, you would have to code this as something like: